Low-Order Bessel-Type PID Dynamics in Lithium-Based Tritium Breeding and Heat-Removal Systems: D-T fusion

 which combines a large cross-section at relatively low energies with a favorable energy balance, making it the natural candidate for the first commercial fusion reactors.
 Figure \ref{fig:DT_sigma} shows the total cross section, $\sigma$(barn), for several center-of-mass energies, $E_{CM}$ (keV), for D-T collisions.
 The maximum value of $\sigma_{max}$ ($\approx$ 5.0 barns) is achieved at relatively low energies ($\approx 65$ keV).
 The combination of the great value for the $\sigma$ at low energies is especially interesting when compared to the D-${}^3\mathrm{He}$, where $\sigma_{max}\approx 0.8$ barn at $E_{CM}\approx 600$ keV \cite{wielunska_2016}.

-However, tritium is practically absent in nature because it is radioactive and has a relatively short half-life of 12.32 years \cite{abdou.2020}.
-Tritium can be generated by the interaction of neutrons and lithium, produced \emph{in situ}, typically from reactions involving lithium in breeding blankets through two main reactions
+However, T is practically absent in nature because it is radioactive and has a relatively short half-life of 12.32 years \cite{abdou.2021}.
+Tritium can be generated by the interaction of neutrons and Li, produced \emph{in situ}, typically from reactions involving Li in breeding blankets through two main reactions

+where the $Q$-values follow the usual convention that negative $Q$ corresponds to endothermic reactions.
 At the same time, 14.1 MeV neutrons carry most of the released energy and must be properly absorbed and converted into useful heat.
-In this context, lithium plays a promising dual role: on the one hand, it acts as a tritium breeding material via reactions with neutrons \cite{morgan.2013}, and on the other hand, it can serve as a medium for heat containment and transport in the form of liquid metal in contact with the neutron flux and, in some concepts, with the plasma itself \cite{flament.1992,fukada.2010,jiang.2025}.
-Moreover, concepts of intense neutron sources based on high-energy deuteron beams incident on high-speed liquid lithium jets have been proposed and studied as material test facilities for fusion reactors, exploiting the D–Li stripping reaction to generate neutrons with spectra similar to those from the D–T reaction \cite{hassanein.1996,moslang.2008}.
+In this context, Li plays a promising dual role: on the one hand, it acts as a T breeding material via reactions with neutrons \cite{morgan.2013}, and on the other hand, it can serve as a medium for heat containment and transport in the form of liquid metal in contact with the neutron flux and, in some advanced divertor concepts, directly with the edge plasma at plasma-facing components, where flowing liquid Li layers or films act as heat- and particle-flux removal media \cite{jiang.2025,sizyuk.2022}.
+Examples include liquid-Li divertor targets, Li-infused trench concepts, and open-surface Li flow divertors, in which a thin layer of liquid Li forms the plasma-facing surface and participates directly in the exhaust of heat and particles \cite{jiang.2025}.
+Moreover, concepts of intense neutron sources based on high-energy D beams incident on high-speed liquid Li jets have been proposed and studied as material test facilities for fusion reactors, exploiting the D–Li stripping reaction to generate neutrons with spectra similar to those from the D–T reaction \cite{hassanein.1996,moslang.2008}.

-One of the key performance parameters for deuterium–tritium fusion reactors is the tritium breeding ratio (TBR).
-It is defined as the ratio between the time-dependent rate of tritium production within the breeding blanket, $\mathrm{TP}(t)$, of the reactor and the time-dependent rate at which tritium is consumed, $\mathrm{TC}(t)$, as fuel in the fusion reactions.
+One of the key performance parameters for D-T fusion reactors is the TBR.
+It is defined as the ratio between the time-dependent rate of T production within the breeding blanket, $\mathrm{TP}(t)$, of the reactor and the time-dependent rate at which T is consumed, $\mathrm{TC}(t)$, as fuel in the fusion reactions.
 Therefore, one writes